MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-development-overview.md

 ## What's next?

-A developers job is never done, especially when learning a new tool or SDK.
+A developer's job is never done, especially when learning a new tool or SDK.
 The following sections can take you into areas beyond the beginner level material you've already completed, along with helpful resources if you get stuck.
 Note that these topics and resources are not in any sequential order, so feel free to jump around and explore!

 ### Streaming & Debugging

-If you want to test out your application on a HoloLens device while still in development, you can [stream it directly from your PC](unreal-streaming.md) by using either the Unreal editor or a packaged Windows executable file.

-If you're looking to debug the application with Visual Studio, follow these [instructions](https://docs.microsoft.com/visualstudio/debugger/debug-installed-app-package#remote).
+If you're looking to debug the application while it's running on device with Visual Studio, follow these [instructions](https://docs.microsoft.com/visualstudio/debugger/debug-installed-app-package#remote).

 ### Performance